How to Say No To Others: Your Ultimate Guide

-Yet, I wasn’t in this place in the past.
+While I’m in a career of my dreams and I’m lucky to be able to write and share my true self with you through my blog today, Yet, I wasn’t in this place in the past.
 Reaching here required me to say ‘no’ to many things:

 - I said no to my previous career and my ex-company.
 I loved the job, I loved the people, I loved the environment, and I loved the company.
 The money was great; the prospects were great too.
 But I love my passion more.
 I love helping others to grow, which is my life purpose.
 So I said no to my previous job in 2008.
 I quit my full-time job and started to pursue my passion, starting with this blog.
-I share more here: The Day I Quit My Job to Pursue My Passion
+Read: The Day I Quit My Job to Pursue My Passion

 - I said no to many unimportant activities.
 If something doesn’t have a real purpose behind it or seems like a waste of time, I say “no.” That’s because when I waste time on the unimportant stuff, I leave myself with no time for the real important things.

 - I said no many business opportunities, some of which were very lucrative.
 Why?
 Because they were not in alignment with my vision for my life’s work.
 If it’s not going to lead me to my end goal, I rather invest my time and energy in something that does.
 Otherwise, it’s going to be a waste of everyone’s time as I go in half-hearted, which isn’t fair for the other party too.